-For example, this New York Times article does a great job illustrating how Grubhub and others can cannibalize existing customers from local restaurants – so an order that would’ve been commission-free in the past suddenly comes with a commission.
+For example, this New York Times article does a great job illustrating how Grubhub and other delivery companies can cannibalize existing local restaurants' own delivery business - so an order that would've been commission-free in the past suddenly comes with a commission.

 What you need to use WordPress as an Uber Eats alternative

 To create your own restaurant ordering system and Uber Eats alternative with WordPress, you won't need any technical knowledge, but you will need a few tools to help you get the job done: